VentuzTechnology/Ventuz.Extension.prerelease/README.md

 }
 ```

-This example also used the API `CreateTextRenderObject2D` which uses an `IText` object to generate a resource that can be rendered by Vx-Code.
+This example also uses the API `CreateTextRenderObject2D` which uses an `IText` object to generate a resource that can be rendered by Vx-Code.
 Currently it is not possible to create 3D resource for text rendering.
 See [Roadmap](#roadmap)

 The method `CreateTextRenderObject2D` has an optional `style` parameter.
 The following options are available:
 * *null*, for a default style